Hello, I’m Mindy Berkower!

 The 2012 Conference exceeded my expectations and was a real game changer for me.

 Second, I found the content presented to be practical and actionable.
-Happily, I learned that the demanding and skin-thickening PTA leadership roles that I’d recently completed were resume-worthy “strategic volunteering” roles that I should prominently feature on my resume and LinkedIn profile and discuss with potential employers.
+Happily, I learned that the demanding and skin-thickening PTA leadership roles that I had recently completed were resumé-worthy “strategic volunteering” roles that I should prominently feature on my resume and LinkedIn profile and discuss with potential employers.
 I considered which PTA anecdotes would be the best to share to highlight my “transferable skills.”
 I revisited the accomplishments of my legal practice days.
-I also learned that I should get back in touch with lawyers from my old firms because they’d remember me, in iRelaunch’s words, as “frozen in time”: as the reliable, hard-working colleague I was and not the chief chauffeur and grocery shopper I thought I had become.
-(Reconnecting with former colleagues proved to be a delightful confidence booster.)
+I also learned that I should get back in touch with lawyers from my old firms because they would remember me, in iRelaunch’s words, as “frozen in time”: as the smart, diligent, and resourceful professional I was and not the chief chauffeur, calendar architect, and grocery shopper I thought I had become.
+(Reconnecting with former colleagues proved to be fun and a delightful confidence booster.)

-Finally, I learned that I should own my career break, not apologize for it and be confident in my credentials, skills and ability to learn and contribute to a new organization.
+Finally, I learned that I should own my career break, not apologize for it, and be confident in my credentials, skills, and ability to learn and contribute to a new organization.

 After a long, information-packed day, I left the Conference, not fatigued and overwhelmed but, instead, invigorated and motivated.